Lawrence Zeleny

-Lawrence Zeleny (April 30, 1904 — May 27, 1995), was an American biochemist most notable for his founding of the North American Bluebird Society in 1978.
+Lawrence Zeleny (April 30, 1904 — May 27, 1995) was an American biochemist most notable for his founding of the North American Bluebird Society in 1978.
 During his 30-year career with the U.S. Department of Agriculture, he noticed a decline in the numbers of bluebirds.
-After his retirement in 1965, he began a decades long crusade to save the bird.
+After his retirement in 1965, he began a decades-long crusade to save the bird.

 Biography

 Zeleny was born on April 30, 1904, in Minneapolis, Minnesota, the younger of two sons of Anthony and Mattie Zeleny.
 For his elementary education, he attended the Motley School in Minneapolis, where he served as a "policeman" as a ten-year old, shepherding the younger students across the street at a dangerous intersection.
 After graduating high school at the age of 17, he entered the University of Minnesota, where he graduated in 1925 with a B.S. in chemistry.
 He continued at the university, receiving an M.S. in chemistry in 1927, and a Ph.D. in biochemistry in 1930.
-While at university he met his future wife, Olive Lowen, and the two were married on June 19, 1930, shortly after he completed his doctorate.
+While at university he met his future wife, Olive Lowen, and the two were married on June 19, 1930, shortly after Zeleny completed his doctorate.

-In 1935, Zeleny accepted a position as a biochemist with the U.S. Department of Agriculture, and the couple moved to the Washington, D.C., area, settling in University Park, Maryland.
+In 1935, Zeleny accepted a position as a biochemist with the USDA, and the couple moved to the Washington, D.C., area, settling in University Park, Maryland.
 He held several positions within the agency until his promotion to Branch Chief of the Grain Division in 1943, a position he held until he retired in 1966.
 While at the Department, he developed a method for testing the baking strength of wheat, which became known as the "Zeleny Test".